Search Life on La Lune

 This post was written three years ago.
 This year, 2017, the solstice occurs at 4.28 pm GMT on 21st December.
 We’re in winter now, marked by a sharp frost and bright sunshine (hurray!).
 The winter solstice occurred today in … Continue reading

-We have recently returned from our fifth visit to Corsica, the setting for my novel, The House at Zaronza.
-L’Île de Beauté is a captivating place, with a savage beauty and a culture all its own.
-If you haven’t … Continue reading
+We have recently returned from our fifth visit to Corsica, the setting for my novel, The House at Zaronza (temporarily unavailable; to be reissued in April 2018).
+L’Île de Beauté is a captivating place, with a savage beauty and … Continue reading

 Les Journées du Patrimoine fell this weekend in France, when historic monuments and sites throughout the country are open, many for free.
 I’d like to mark them with an account of a visit that has been on my bucket … Continue reading